The Interpretation of Dreams: Background

 Freud spent the summer of 1895 at Schloss Bellevue near Grinzing in Austria, where he began the inception of The Interpretation of Dreams.
 In a 1900 letter to Wilhelm Fliess, he wrote in commemoration of the place:

 Do you suppose that some day a marble tablet will be placed on the house, inscribed with these words: 'In this house on 24 July 1895, the secret of dreams was revealed to Dr. Sigm.
 Freud'?
 At the moment I see little prospect of it.

 While staying at Schloss Bellevue, Freud dreamed his famous dream of 'Irma's injection'.
 He analyzed the dream as expressing an unconscious wish to be exonerated from his mishandling of the treatment of a patient in 1895.
-Schloss Bellevue was demolished in 1963, but a memorial plaque bearing Freud's imagined inscription has been erected at the site by the Vienna-based Sigmund Freud Society (Sigmund Freund Gesellschaft).
+Schloss Bellevue was demolished in 1963, but a memorial plaque bearing Freud's imagined inscription has been erected at the site by the Vienna-based Sigmund Freud Society (Sigmund Freud Gesellschaft).